-- Communication Literacy Skills Test - General Curriculum Test (both subsets) or General Curriculum: Multi-Subject and one test in Mathematics (Elementary, Middle School, or High School) For the Grades 5-12 License; - Communication and Literacy Skills Test (both subsets) - General Curriculum Test (both subsets) or One of the following subject matter tests at the 5-8 or 8-12 level (unless otherwise specified): English, History, Mathematics, Middle School Humanities (5-8), Middle School Mathematics/Science (5-8), Biology, Chemistry, Earth Science, General Science (5-8), Physics, or Political Science/Political Philosophy.
+- Communication Literacy Skills Test - General Curriculum Test (both subsets) 01 General Curriculum: Multi-Subject and one test in Mathematics (Elementary, Middle School, or High School) For the Grades 5-12 License; - Communication and Literacy Skills Test (both subsets) - General Curriculum Test (both subsets) or One of the following subject matter tests at the 5-8 or 8-12 level (unless otherwise specified): English, History, Mathematics, Middle School Humanities (5-8), Middle School Mathematics/Science (5-8), Biology, Chemistry, Earth Science, General Science (5-8), Physics, or Political Science/Political Philosophy.
 Applicants who do not hold an initial license and who are undecided about what level of license they wish to pursue or whether or not they will seek licensure should submit the MTEL tests for the PreK-8 licensure level. - 3.
-The applicant must have a minimum undergraduate minimum grade point average of 2.70 on a 4.00 scale. - 4.
-The applicant must submit satisfactory scores on the Graduate Record Examination General Test. - Applicants must provide two letters of recommendation from professors, supervisors, and/or colleagues, submitted with the Framingham State University letter of recommendation form and sent directly to the University by the recommender. - 6.
-Applicants must submit a typed, 300-word personal statement discussing their motivation for seeking a master's degree in view of prior formal education, current job responsibilities and career plans. - 7.
-Applicants may also be asked to submit additional materials or they may be invited for a personal interview as part of the admission requirements.
+The applicant must have a minimum undergraduate minimum grade point average of 3.00 on a 4.00 scale. - Applicants must provide two letters of recommendation from professors, supervisors, and/or colleagues, submitted with the Framingham State University letter of recommendation form and sent directly to the University by the recommender. - 5.
+Applicants must submit a typed, 300-word personal statement discussing their motivation for seeking a master's degree in view of prior formal education, current job responsibilities and career plans. - Applicants may also be asked to submit additional materials or they may be invited for a personal interview as part of the admission requirements.
 Program Requirements The Program requires successful completion of twelve (12) courses, in addition to a practicum for those seeking an Initial License as a Teacher of Students with Moderate Disabilities.
 A professional portfolio must be completed and presented prior to the required oral comprehensive examination as part of the degree program.
 The oral comprehensive exam is taken during the student's final semester of study in the degree program (including practicum) or the semester immediately following the final semester in which all coursework has been completed.
 Education Core Courses (3):